The Rise — And Rise — Of Mass Surveillance

 Egypt and dozens of other authoritarian states have increasingly employed mass surveillance technology over the past decade.
 Where human monitors once had to listen in to phone calls, now increasingly sophisticated voice recognition software can do that at scale, and algorithms scour social media messages for signs of dissent.
 Biometric surveillance systems like facial and behavioral recognition also make it easier for security services to target large swathes of their population.

 But mass surveillance is not just the domain of repressive regimes.
 Companies are using their own forms of surveillance — data collection to target consumers with ads, and biometric screenings to watch their moods and behaviors.
-In 2012, the New York Times reported Target had figured out a teenager’s pregnancy before her father; now it’s using bluetooth to track your movements as you wander its store aisles.
+In 2012, the New York Times reported Target had figured out a teenager’s pregnancy before her father; now it’s using Bluetooth to track your movements as you wander its store aisles.
 Five years ago, the US Federal Trade Commission called on Congress to regulate data brokers, saying consumers had a right to know what information they had on them.
 In 2019, these companies remain largely unregulated and hold reams of information about individuals, almost none of which is known to the public.

 Powering these surveillance systems is an increasingly complex web of personal data.
 In 2009, that data might have included your neighborhood and purchasing history.
 Now it’s likely that your most personal qualities — from your facial features to your search results — will be slurped up too.
 Cross-referencing seemingly inconsequential data from different sources helps companies build detailed and powerful profiles of individuals.